cristicmf/dao/docs/Tutorials.md

 }
 ```

+`DefaultDougEnabled` makes it possible to add the contract to `Doug`, and `Errors` gives access to a set of standard error-codes.

 ### Step 2

-The next step is to separate logic from data storage.
-User permission checks in the DAO framework are always done in actions contracts.
+The next step is to separate logic from data-storage.

 ```